ibm-cloud-docs/openwhisk/nl/ja/openwhisk_mobile_sdk.md

         print("Success: \(reply)")
     }
 })
-// or alternatively you can set up a "self contained" button that listens for press events on itself and invokes an action var whiskButtonSelfContained = WhiskButton(frame: CGRectMake(0,0,20,20)) whiskButtonSelfContained.listenForPressEvents = true do {
+// or alternatively you can set up a "self contained" button that listens for press events on itself and invokes an Action var whiskButtonSelfContained = WhiskButton(frame: CGRectMake(0,0,20,20)) whiskButtonSelfContained.listenForPressEvents = true do {
    // use qualified name API which requires do/try/catch try whiskButtonSelfContained.setupWhiskAction("mypackage/helloConsole", credentials: credentialsConfiguration!, hasResult: false, parameters: nil, urlSession: nil) whiskButtonSelfContained.actionButtonCallback = { reply, error in